Somehow-Qualified/stream-sites/site/blog/2019-03-23-sample-post.md

 ---
-title: 7 steps to more productive meetings
+title: Don't do meetings
-date: 2018-09-30
+date: 2018-09-30T00:00:00.000Z
-tags:
-- CSS
 featured_image: /images/post-1.jpg
 image_caption: Photo by Dylan Gillis on Unsplash
+excerpt: >-
-excerpt: A meeting is a gathering of two or more people that has been convened for the purpose of achieving a common goal through verbal interaction.
+  A meeting is a gathering of two or more people that has been convened for the purpose of achieving a common goal through verbal interaction.
+tldr: Testing out multiple tags
+tag: 'css, business, test tag,'
 layout: post
 ---